Ariana Madix Wanted Nothing To Do With ‘Vanderpump Rules’: Is She Quitting With Tom Sandoval?

 Ariana Madix has been on Vanderpump Rules for a few years, but she wasn’t always eager to film the show.
-In fact, Madix was working at SUR during the show’s first season, even though the focus was on Tom Sandoval, Kristen Doute, Stassi Schroeder and Jax Taylor.
+In fact, Madix was working at SUR during the show’s first season, even though the focus was on Tom Sandoval, Kristen Doute, Stassi Schroeder, and Jax Taylor.
 Ariana does show up here and there in the footage from the first season, but she hasn’t always been happy to be on the small screen.
 As it turns out, Madix’s role on the show wasn’t an easy decision for her.

 According to a new Bravo report, Ariana Madix is now revealing that she didn’t film the show during the first season even though she worked at SUR – and it wasn’t entirely her own decision.
 As it turns out, she was dating someone who didn’t want her on the show.
 As it turns out, Madix and Kristen Doute aren’t exactly sharing their secrets with one another, as Ariana is now calling out Doute for speaking out about her role on the first season of Vanderpump Rules.